Notice to Website Viewers:

 This web site is provided for information and education purposes only.
 No doctor/patient relationship is established by your use of this site.
 No diagnosis or treatment is being provided.
 The information contained here should be used in consultation with a doctor of your choice.
 No guarantees or warranties are made regarding any of the information contained within this web site.
 This web site is not intended to offer specific medical, dental or surgical advice to anyone.
 Further, this web site and Wichita Family Dental take no responsibility for web sites hyper-linked to this site and such hyperlinking does not imply any relationships or endorsements of the linked sites.

 By entering your full name, email address, and phone number, you are providing personal information that will be used by Wichita Family Dental for the sole purpose of returning your request to be contacted by us.
-We will only use this information to contact you in order to assist you in scheduling an appointment to be seen by Dr. Pierson, Dr. Begnoche, Dr. LeMaster, Dr. McDaniel, Dr. Huber, Dr. Iqbal, Dr. Razaak, Dr. Meyers or Dr. Mitchell, and/or to answer any questions you may have indicated in the comments section.
+We will only use this information to contact you in order to assist you in scheduling an appointment to be seen by Dr. Pierson, Dr. Begnoche, Dr. McDaniel, Dr. Huber, Dr. Iqbal, Dr. Razaak, Dr. Meyers, Dr. Mitchell, Dr. Chou or Dr. Qadeer, and/or to answer any questions you may have indicated in the comments section.
 Our intention is to only use your personal information to return your request for contact regarding a dental appointment, and/or a dental related question.

 Please contact us if you wish to opt-out/unsubscribe from receiving any future communication.